 Think about image

-Plus, insurers see it as an indication that you’re committed to your business (and therefore less likely to take risks), ultimately this could shave money off your van premium.
+Plus, insurers see it as an indication that you’re committed to your business (and therefore less likely to take risks), which could mean you pay less for your van insurance premium.

 mustard.co.uk, helping you stay protected

 If our van buyer’s guide has inspired you, the next step is to work out what sort of insurance you’ll need.
 Whether you’re interested in a light commercial vehicle (LCV), or a mini-bus – we’ve got advice on what you should consider.
-We’ll also help you get to the bottom of insurance terms, as well as explain what different types of commercial van insurance policies there are.
+We’ll also help you understand the different van insurance terms, as well as explain what different types of commercial van insurance policies there are.